umarhassan-mitodl/20.219-january-iap-2015/content/pages/student-reflections/ceri-rileys-reflections.md

 {{< resource 205102d8-d22c-e1dc-25e6-9cfa363d88bf >}}

-This video is courtesy of [Ceri Riley](https://www.youtube.com/channel/UCQD8LaT39JafbO-L-VGet9A) on YouTube and is provided under our Creative Commons license.
+This video is courtesy of {{% resource_link "e09779cd-21d2-4a04-86b9-4bae798007cc" "Ceri Riley" %}} on YouTube and is provided under our Creative Commons license.

 I think my written posts will always be more composed than an off-the-cuff vlog, but it's still good practice to get more comfortable in front of the camera!